digitalocean/tw-portfolio-raytao-xia2/samples/03-sample.md

 **Anything else to know:**
 This does not live on the documentation site because community posts are less formal and have even more agility than pages on the documentation site.
+You may access this in Markdown format at .\03-sample-assets\cloud-compiler-quickstart.md